alexanderabram/Note-Taker/README.md

 4. Click the Pencil icon to compose a new note.
 5. Saved notes can be found on the left side of the notes page.
 6. Click the red trashcan icon to delete a saved note.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to disccus what you would like to change.

+## License
+n/a